wwpass/passhub-docs/docs/50-browser-extension.md

 As opposed to annoying password manager extensions, the PassHub extension is a non-intrusive tool to fill username/password fields in login forms and bank card data on payment pages.

 By no means is the PassHub extension a silver bullet, but rather a semi-manual assistant that shows a choice of the appropriate accounts and fills usernames and passwords into login forms on websites.
 Automatic form filling is more about guessing, not about well-defined algorithms.
 Generally, the PassHub extension works on approximately 80% of sites.
-For other cases, use the basic Copy/Paste technique of PassHub.net itself.
+For other cases, use the basic Copy/Paste functionality within PassHub.net itself.

 ## Installation